Support us 😍

 The Nike brand embraces cultural diversity in its marketing and advertising – “Believe in something even if it means sacrificing everything” Nike ad Colin Kaepernick American football player 2018 – Marketer of the Year by Adage

-Marketers are using: The best Strategic Marketing Plan template.
+Marketers are using the best Strategic Marketing Plan – template.

 In the 1940s and 1950s, tobacco used to be advertised as promoting health.
 Today, an advertiser who does not tell the truth, may offend consumers and break the law.
 However, the law permits puffery (a legal term).
 The difference between mere puffery and fraud is a slippery slope.